 - A member on military leave without pay may continue optional life coverage for the duration of the leave period as long as the premiums are paid.

 - If a member does not pay the required premium, coverage ceases during the leave period.

-- A member may drop optional coverage while on leave without pay for active military service and be reinstated without having to provide evidence of good health for the same or lesser amount.
+- A member may drop optional coverage while on leave without pay for active military service and be reinstated without having to provide evidence of insurability for the same or lesser amount.
 Payroll deductions must resume immediately upon reemployment in a VRS-covered position.